Help

 Automation using a dedicated track

-A powerful way to do automation in LoopToGo is to use a dedicated track that accepts only midi events and outputs them to one or many other tracks.
-In the receiving track, you have to link a midi event to a parameter.
+A powerful way to do automation in LoopToGo is to use a dedicated track that accepts only MIDI events and outputs them to one or many other tracks.
+In the receiving track, you have to link a MIDI event to a parameter.
 See the « Midi learn » section for more details.
 The same automation track can be used for more than one track but it can be useful to have many automation tracks to record them separately.
 To record the automation track, first record your song.
 Then lock all the song (Tracks/Lock all loops) and unlock the « Automation » track (right click on the track name/Unlock all loops).
 Record your automation sequence.
-When you are satisfied with the sequence, unlock all the song (Tracks/Unlock all loops) and lock the Automation track ( right click on the track name/Lock all loops (audio and midi)).
+When you are satisfied with the sequence, unlock all the song (Tracks/Unlock all loops) and lock the Automation track ( right click on the track name/Lock all loops (audio and MIDI)).
 See the image below for an example of automation with a dedicated track.

 Markers

-Markers are used to automate different actions while the song is playing or recording.
-To add a Marker, click above the timescale in the Looper view.
-A Stop Marker (orange square) will be added and the properties dialog window will be shown so you can select the type of markers and change its properties.
 If you just want to create a Stop Marker without showing the properties window, simply hold Shift while clicking.
-To change the properties of an exiting Marker, right click on the Marker and select Properties.
+To change the properties of an exiting Marker, double-click on the Marker or right click on the Marker and select Properties.
 To move a Marker, simply drag it to its new position.
 To delete a Marker, right-click on it and select Delete Marker.
 To show superposed markers, simply bring the mouse pointer over the markers to vertically with their order of priority.

 Other ways to add markers: